sheafk/objc-cartoon-collections-ios-0616/README.md

   @[@"EARTH!", @"WIND!"]
   ```

-  3. Write the `longPlaneteerCalls:(NSArray *)planteerCalls` method.
-The planeteer calls are supposed to be short so let's find out if any of our calls have more than 4 characters.
-This method takes in a list of planteerCalls and returns the list of planeteer calls that have more then 4 characters.
+  3. Write the `longPlaneteerCalls:(NSArray *)planeteerCalls` method.
+The planeteerCalls are supposed to be short so let's find out if any of our planeteerCalls have more than 4 characters.
+This method takes in a list of planeteerCalls and returns the list of planeteerCalls that have more then 4 characters.
 So for example the following `NSArray`:

   ```
   @[@"earth",@"wind"]